XVimProject/XVim/README.md

   - Xcode5

 ## INSTALL
- - Download source code(of one of releases) and open XVim.xcodeproj with Xcode.
+ - Download source code(See also "Branches and Releases" section) and open XVim.xcodeproj with Xcode.
  - Select an appropriate Scheme for your Xcode version
     - XVim for Xcode4 must be built with Xcode4.6
     - XVim for Xcode5 must be built with Xcode5